DorianZet/Dude-Where-Are-My-Chips/README.md

 # Poker-Chips-App

-This is my first personal project, a simple poker chips management app with a game state tracker.
+This is my first personal project, a poker chips management app with a game state tracker.